Return to the Time of Troubles

 - Blood Drain

-A vampire spawn can crush an opponent’s will just by looking onto his or her eyes.
-This is similar to a gaze attack, except that the vampire must take a standard action, and those merely looking at it are not affected.
-Anyone the vampire targets must succeed on a DC 14 Will save or fall instantly under the vampire’s influence as though by a dominate person spell from a 5thlevel caster.
+A vampire can crush a humanoid opponent’s will as a standard action.
+Anyone the vampire targets must succeed on a Will save or fall instantly under the vampire’s influence, as though by a dominate person spell (caster level 12th).
 The ability has a range of 30 feet.
-The save DC is Charisma-based.
+At the GM’s discretion, some vampires might be able to affect different creature types with this power.

 - Energy Drain

-Living creatures hit by a vampire spawn’s slam attack gain one negative level.
+Living creatures hit by A creature hit by a vampire’s slam (or other natural weapon) gains two negative levels.
+This ability only triggers once per round, regardless of the number of attacks a vampire makes..
 The DC is 14 for the Fortitude save to remove a negative level.
 The save DC is Charisma-based.
 For each such negative level bestowed, the vampire spawn gains 5 temporary hit points.

 - Fast Healing

-A vampire spawn heals 2 points of damage each round so long as it has at least 1 hit point.
-If reduced to 0 hit points in combat, it automatically assumes gaseous form and attempts to escape.
+A vampire spawn heals 5 points of damage each round so long as it has at least 1 hit point.
+If reduced to 0 hit points in combat, a vampire assumes gaseous form (see below) and attempts to escape.
 It must reach its coffin home within 2 hours or be utterly destroyed.
-(It can travel up to nine miles in 2 hours.)
-Once at rest in its coffin, it is helpless.
-It regains 1 hit point after 1 hour, then is no longer helpless and resumes healing at the rate of 2 hit points per round.
+(It can normally travel up to 9 miles in 2 hours.)
+Additional damage dealt to a vampire forced into gaseous form has no effect.
+Once at rest, the vampire is helpless.
+It regains 1 hit point after 1 hour, then is no longer helpless and resumes healing at the rate of 5 hit points per round.

 - Gaseous Form